-basis to work a set amount of hours fewer than those prescribed for full-time employees.
+1.7.7 "Part-time Employee" means an employee engaged as such and appointed to work on a regular basis to work a set amount of hours fewer than those prescribed for full-time employees.

-1.7.10 "Pay Point" "PP" means the specific rate of remuneration payable to employees within a Classification Level.

-- 1.7.11 "Shift Work" means a roster pattern that consistently provides for work to be performed 7 days per week, which may include night shifts, week-ends and public holidays. - 1.7.12 "Senior Officer" means employees at the Inspector, Superintendent or Chief Superintendent rank. - 1.7.13 "Superannuation Fund" means "The Queensland Fire and Rescue Services Superannuation Plan Accumulation Account", Q Super or Go Super or any other scheme as approved by the Governor in Council in accordance with the Fire and Rescue Service Act 1990. - 1.7.14 "Temporary Employee" means an employee engaged as such in either a full-time or part time capacity for a defined project or a specified period.
-1.7.15 "Union" means the United Firefighters' Union of Australia, Union of Employees, Queensland and/or the Queensland Fire Service Senior Officers' Association, Union of Employees.
+1.7.8 "Shift Work" means a roster pattern that consistently provides for work to be performed 7 days per week, which may include night shifts, week-ends and public holidays.

+1.7.9 "Senior Officer" mean employees at the Inspector, Superintendent or Chief Superintendent rank.

+1.7.10 "Superannuation Fund" means "The Queensland Fire and Rescue Services Superannuation Plan - Accumulation Account", Q Super or Go Super or any other scheme as approved by the Governor in Council in accordance with the Fire and Rescue Service Act 1990.

+1.7.11 "Temporary Employee" means an employee engaged as such in either a full-time or part time capacity for a defined project or a specified period.

+1.7.12 "Union" means the United Firefighters' Union of Australia, Union of Employees, Queensland and/or the Queensland Fire Service Senior Officers' Association, Union of Employees.

+PART 2 - FLEXIBILITY